 Welcome to Lake Land College!
-As you learn more about the college and meet our faculty and staff, you will soon realize that we are all here for you!
-We start by making sure you have the right foundation for success with Online New Student Orientation and in-person Advising and Registration Day.
+As you learn more about the college and meet our faculty and staff, you will soon realize that we are committed to your success!

-As a Laker, you will have access to academic majors that either prepare you to enter the workforce immediately upon graduation or to transfer to a university and earn a bachelor's degree.
+As a Laker, you will select an academic pathway and major that will either prepare you to enter the workforce immediately upon graduation or to transfer to a university and earn a bachelor's degree.
 Lake Land faculty network with industry professionals and university faculty to ensure courses are relevant for the workforce and meet transfer requirements.
+This is just one of the reasons the college has been named among the top 150 community colleges in the nation by the Aspen Institute for the fourth time.